-Time series extrema refers to the minimum and maximum values in time series data.
+Time series extrema are the minimum and maximum values in time series data.
 It can be useful to compute aggregates of a time series around extrema values to understand trends around those values.

 Extrema extraction recipe¶